perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 ### [Extracting the insertions]{#extracting_the_insertions}

-More usefully, we could locate and print every line in the diff that was being inserted, regardless of whether it was inserted by an âappendâ or a âchangeâ hunk.
+More usefully, we could locate and print every line in the diff that was being inserted, regardless of whether it was inserted by an “append” or a “change” hunk.
 Like so:

         my $text is from($*ARGS);